FFXIV Desynthesis Guide - Get The Most Valuable Components

 Choosing the right class to level Desynthesis

-There’s no universal answer to this question, because Final Fantasy XIV undergoes various balance changes with subsequent patches.
+There’s no universal answer to this question because Final Fantasy XIV undergoes various balance changes with subsequent patches.
 They not only influence the combat power of different jobs, but also the in-game economy.

-In general jewelry, an armor pieces are easier to obtain than weapons, so if you’re looking for relatively easy leveling as high as possible, you might consider going for weaver, leatherworker, goldsmith or armorer.
+In general jewelry, armor pieces are easier to obtain than weapons, so if you’re looking for relatively easy leveling as high as possible, you might consider going for a weaver, leatherworker, goldsmith or armorer.
 They can get really good desynth rewards and a lot of demimateria.
 The drawback is that most of the players think this way, so you’re going to have a huge competition in the market.
 In general cloth and leather armors drop more frequently than the heavier ones, so if this is an important factor for you, consider going for the leatherworker or weaver.

 Culinarian is probably the most unique and at the same time the cheapest example.
 You can level Desynthesis on this class very easily, by breaking down fish that you can easily buy on the market.
 Almost every player who’s leveling up fishing will catch tons of the unnecessary ones along the way.
 The bad part is that you can’t get demimateria from fish.
 You can get it from some other culinarian items to desynth, but it will be more difficult and expensive.
-At the same time fish can provide you with some valuable materials.
+At the same time, fish can provide you with some valuable materials.

-Leveling Desynthesis on alchemist, blacksmith or carpenter might be more difficult, but with less competition you might get some components (including demimateria) that will be extremely valuable on the market.
+Leveling Desynthesis on alchemist, blacksmith or carpenter might be more difficult, but with less competition, you might get some components (including demimateria) that will be extremely valuable on the market.
 These are some of the more high risk, high reward choices.

 If you level up Desynthesis on a certain class and later decide that it was a bad decision, you can use the proper handbook “… for Beginners” to reset it back to 1.